The Anti-Guru Sprint: Why Real Builders Just Get It Done!

 Every second ad is some guy in a linen shirt, “living his best life,” flogging a shortcut to six-figures, shredded abs, inner peace or the next crypto moonshot.

-And here’s the problem—they’re selling dependence, not capability.
+And here’s the problem, they are selling dependence, not capability.

 ⸻